Seasons

 Image

-The "Healing" Mountain
+The “Therapeutic” Mountain

-From Elati, Livadia Pertouliou and Kori (there are other alternatives), paths lead to the Kozikas Mountain Refuge (Contact tel.: 6939173337, 6979293482, 6977662569 & 6947819298), which was inaugurated in 1959 at 1750 meters altitude.
-From the refuge, the highest peak, Astrapi, at 1901 meters, is only 30 minutes walk away.
+From Elati, the Pertouli Meadows, and Kori (among other options), trails lead to the Koziakas Mountain Refuge (Contact: +306939173337, +306979293482, +306977662569 & +306947819298), which opened in 1959 at an altitude of 1,750 meters.
+From the refuge, the highest peak, Astrapi, at 1,901 meters, is just a 30-minute hike away.

 Image